arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 ![Matrix frame example](assets/matrix-example-new.png)

-Execute the App by clicking in the **Run** button in the Arduino App Lab and you should see the LED matrix showing your frame:
+Execute the App by clicking on the **Run** button in the Arduino App Lab and you should see the LED matrix showing your frame:

 ![LED Matrix example running](assets/uno-q-matrix.png)

 #### Dimmable LEDs

-The LED matrix supports 8 levels of grayscale (3 bits) so you can manage the LEDs brightness individually.
+The LED matrix supports 8 levels of grayscale (3 bits) so you can manage the LED brightness individually.

 You can set the brightness bits with the function `setGrayscaleBits(bits)` as shown below:

 ```cpp
 matrix.setGrayscaleBits(3); // 3 bits result on 8 brightness levels (0 to 7)
 ```
-As usually the conversion tools to grayscale uses 256 levels (8 bits) so you can also use this range, and it will be automatically mapped.
+As usual conversion tools to grayscale uses 256 levels (8 bits) so you can also use this range, and it will be automatically mapped.

 ```cpp
 matrix.setGrayscaleBits(8); // 8 bits result on 256 brightness levels (0 to 255)